CIDG-FM: Licensing, blues format

-Move to 101.7
+Move to 101.7, flip to rock

 CIDG faced difficulties in growing an audience due to the quality of its signal, which was restricted in power in order to protect stations in Cornwall (CJSS-FM) and Kingston (CFRC-FM) on the same frequency (101.9 MHz), as well as listeners being alienated by the hybrid blues/blues-rock format it originally broadcast.
 Despite these shortcomings, the station did receive praise for helping promote Canadian blues artists.

 On April 10, 2015, Torres Media Ottawa and Pontiac Community Radio, the owner of CHIP-FM 101.7 in Fort-Coulonge, Quebec, filed requests with the CRTC for CIDG and CHIP to swap frequencies, resulting in CIDG moving to 101.7 and CHIP moving to 101.9.
 Torres stated that the move would allow CIDG to increase its power to 19,500 watts, giving it a signal and coverage comparable to other commercial radio stations in the Ottawa-Gatineau market.
 As a condition of the swap, Torres stated that it would provide Pontiac Community Radio with monetary compensation, which would be used by CHIP to hire additional staff and help advertise the station.
 The CRTC approved the applications on December 22, 2015.

-On August 23, 2016, the CRTC approved Torres' application to change CIDG's authorised signal contours.